 ~ Leonard A. Schlesinger, PhD, Vice Chairman and COO Emeritus at Limited Brands, Baker Foundation Professor at Harvard Business School, President Emeritus of Babson College, and bestselling author of Just Start

 Do you want to avoid business disasters, whether minor mishaps or major calamities that threaten bankruptcy and bring down promising careers?
-Such disasters stem from poor decisions due to our faulty mental patterns—what scholars call “cognitive biases”—and you can prevent them.
+Such disasters stem from poor decisions due to dangerous judgment errors that scholars call “cognitive biases.”